kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 ### The Key Concept: Objects

 In this project, we're going to use **objects** to organize our code.
-An object is like a container that holds related information together.

-**Real-world analogy**: Think of a music track on a CD:
-- The track has a name
-- It has a sound file
-- It has a volume level
-- It can be playing or paused
-- It has controls (buttons, sliders)
+**What is an object?** An object is like a filing cabinet with multiple drawers.
+Each drawer (called a "property") has a label and stores something specific.
+All the drawers belong to one filing cabinet (the object).

 All of this information belongs together because it's all about ONE track.
 That's why we put it all in ONE object!